koonwen/YNC-Gym-Counter/README.md

 # YNC-Gym-Counter
-The server code for the yncgym.ml website
+The server code for the yncgym.rocks website

 ## Contents
 - Building the project